Monday’s ‘Bold And The Beautiful’ Spoilers: Flo Sacrifices Wyatt

 The Bold and the Beautiful spoilers tease that Flo will comfort Wyatt as he grieves the future loss of a woman that he thought that he was going to marry.
 Wyatt genuinely cares for Sally and he feels guilty for abandoning her just as she was going through the most devastating time of her life.

-The soap opera spoilers suggest that Flo will give Wyatt permission to do what he must do to make Sally’s last days as happy as possible.
-It seems as if she is willing to give Wyatt up so that he can make right with Sally.
+The soap opera spoilers suggest that Flo will give Wyatt permission to do what he must to make Sally’s last days as happy as possible.
+It seems as if she is willing to give Wyatt up so that he can make things right with Sally.
 In fact, The Bold and the Beautiful spoilers reveal that during the week of February 24, Wyatt will make a huge sacrifice for Sally.

 Will Wyatt put his relationship with Flo on hold and go back to Sally?
 Surely, this will make the redhead’s last days more bearable.
 Is Flo really prepared to give up her boyfriend, for even a short period, or will jealousy creep in if she sees Wyatt back with Sally?
 The Bold and the Beautiful spoilers tease a big twist in the upcoming storyline.